cloudflare/cloudflare-docs/content/cloudflare-one/applications/scan-apps/casb-dlp.md

 ## Limitations

+DLP can only scan:
-- DLP can only scan files that are visible to anyone on the Internet.
+- Files that are visible to anyone on the Internet.
-- DLP can only scan text-based files such as documents, spreadsheets, and PDFs.
+- Text-based files such as documents, spreadsheets, and PDFs.
 Images are not supported.
-- Max file size is 100 MB.
+- Files ≤ 100 MB.